 Random String Generator

-Generate random strings for tokens, IDs, test data, and one-time codes.
-Choose length, count, and character sets (including URL-safe).
+Generate random strings for tokens, IDs, test data, one-time codes, and URL-safe values.
+Choose length, count, and character presets or define your own set.

-For query params and URLs, prefer the URL-safe preset.
+For query parameters, signed links, and public URLs, prefer the URL-safe preset.

 Uniqueness is not guaranteed.
-Best-effort works well for small counts.
+Best-effort works well for small counts and reasonable lengths.

 Result will appear here.